 Center City, Chisago County • Daily or annual park pass + Minnesota ski pass needed

-The snowiest February in the Twin Cities’ recorded history gave nordic skiers plenty of opportunity to get out this winter.
+The snowiest February in the Twin Cities’ recorded history gave cross country skiers plenty of opportunity to get out this winter.
 I got to Wild River State Park for the first time, and loved it!

 Cross Country Skiing at Wild River